taskcluster/scrum/sprints/20200622-postgres-phase2/sprint-retrospective.md

     * We were able to schedule the TCW a week later than it would have normally taken place.
     * Because systems are generally better automated and more resilient than a few years ago.
 RelMan can be more flexible with timing, provided we engage them early and we have a solid rollback story.
 * Zenhub
-  * The Zenhub tooling around issues proved better (more full-featured) than github version
+  * The Zenhub tooling around issues proved better (more full-featured) than the github version.
   * The blocking/blocker labelling was useful
     * e.g. When we decided to cut signing, we immediately knew how many other issues would be effective and could also be cut.
 * We managed to maintain a balance between external requests and sprint focus.

 ## What didn't
 * Zenhub
-  * Despite generally being a welcome addition to the sprint process, we ran into some issues with Zenhub that weren't great.
+  * Despite generally being a welcome addition to the sprint process, we ran into some issues with Zenhub that weren't great:
     * Occasional blank pages, sometimes associated with switching tabs.
     * Labels that we added to issues sometimes went missing, i.e. our changes didn’t stick and we needed to redo some work.
     * The default layout requires large display.